DaveBenham/VenomModules/README.md

 Regardless what mode is chosen, the full oscillator frequency range is accessible via CV modulation.

+### Frequency limits

+Like any digital oscillator, there is a hard upper frequency limit at 50% of the sample rate called the Nyquist frequency.
+However, VCO Lab does not limit any V/Oct voltage, so the oscillator may attempt to produce higher frequencies.
+If oversampling is not enabled, then the high frequencies are reflected back below the Nyquist frequency.
+If oversampling is enabled, then the amplitude of high frequencies is attenuated dramatically as the Nyquist frequency is approached.

+Similarly, the module does not limit the low frequencies either.
+But here again there is a practical limit due to the limitations of single precision floating point numbers.
+When at very low frequencies, the oscillator may stall and cease oscillating.
+The stall point varies depending on the VCV engine sample rate, and the amount of oversampling.
+The stall point rises as the engine sample rate rises and/or as the oversampling rises.

 ### OVR (Oversample) button
 This color coded button controls how much oversampling is applied to control aliasing of audio output.
 - **Off** (dark gray - low frequency mode default)